hazelcast/hazelcast-reference-manual/src/Map-Locks.md

 #### Pessimistic vs. Optimistic Locking

-Depending on your locking requirements, you can pick one locking strategy.
+The locking strategy you choose will depend on your locking requirements.

 Optimistic locking is better for mostly read-only systems.
 It has a performance boost over pessimistic locking.

 Pessimistic locking is good if there are lots of updates on the same key.
 It is more robust than optimistic locking from the perspective of data consistency.

 In Hazelcast, use `IExecutorService` to submit a task to a key owner, or to a member or members.
-This is the recommended way to perform task executions, rather than using pessimistic or optimistic locking techniques. `IExecutorService` will have less network hops and less data over wire, and tasks will be executed very near to the data.
+This is the recommended way to perform task executions, rather than using pessimistic or optimistic locking techniques. `IExecutorService` will have fewer network hops and less data over wire, and tasks will be executed very near to the data.
 Please refer to the [Data Affinity section](#data-affinity).

 #### Solving the ABA Problem

 The ABA problem occurs in environments when a shared resource is open to change by multiple threads.
 Even if one thread sees the same value for a particular key in consecutive reads, it does not mean that nothing has changed between the reads.
 Another thread may change the value, do work, and change the value back, while the first thread thinks that nothing has changed.

-To prevent these kind of problems, one solution is to use a version number and to check it before any write to be sure that nothing has changed between consecutive reads.
+To prevent these kind of problems, you can assign a version number and check it before any write to be sure that nothing has changed between consecutive reads.
 Although all the other fields will be equal, the version field will prevent objects from being seen as equal.
-This is the optimistic locking strategy, and it is used in environments which do not expect intensive concurrent changes on a specific key.
+This is the optimistic locking strategy, and it is used in environments that do not expect intensive concurrent changes on a specific key.

 In Hazelcast, you can apply the [optimistic locking](#optimistic-locking) strategy with the map `replace` method.